IBM/predict-customer-spend-using-FPPredictPlus/README.md

 # Summary

-With this, we have come to an end of this tutorial.
+With this, we have come to an end of this code pattern.
 We have learnt how to use FP Predict Plus platform for building AI models using `Regression` technique and also explored how to generate predictions on the new dataset.
 This platform will be extremly beneficial for developers, data scientists to build AI solutions quickly under different domains.

 # Citation for data :